laimison/percona-backup-notification/README.md

 ## Thanks

-Special thanks to https://github.com/vitobotta for the base of the code, that is used in this controller
+Special thanks to https://github.com/vitobotta for the code, that was adapted by myself for Percona and used in this controller